 If you have never dug your fingers and teeth into a juicy piece of oxtail you have not lived.
 Growing up with parents from different cultures including the Caribbean, oxtail was a dish we enjoyed repeatedly.
 People in the Caribbean and Latin America have been indulging in oxtail for centuries and you know what, those little old ladies were right!

 The oxtail I grew up eating and enjoy today is a powerhouse of nutrients not just a bunch of fatty meat.
 When prepared as a stew these hunky chunks of goodness create a nutritious gelatinous broth that can be used for cooking or frozen for later use.
-It is one of my favorite meals when I am bed bound and don’t feel like eating anything.
+It is one of my favorite meals and when I was bed bound on and off and not feeling like eating anything, this was my go to meal.

 The gelatinous broth is great to use for stews, soups, sauces and even for boiling vegetables.
 People who don’t follow a grain free diet can also use the broth instead of water to prepare rice, sprouted beans, and quinoa.